joswald123/Website-ATL/README.md

 # Sport team website

-This is a website for a rugby football team in Atlanta.
+This is a dummy website for a rugby football team in Atlanta.
 Created it with React and reduction Tools.

 ![Home Page Screen](/client/src/assets/img/readme/Capture1.PNG)